serpent-tracker/serpent-tracker-archive/README.md

 Now create and seed the database:

-`docker-compose -f docker-compose-prod.yml run serpentapi python manage.py recreate-db`
+`docker-compose -f docker-compose-prod.yml run users python manage.py recreate_db`

-`docker-compose -f docker-compose-prod.yml run serpentapi python manage.py seed-db`
+`docker-compose -f docker-compose-prod.yml run users python manage.py seed_db`

 Ensure port 80 is allowed in the AWS security group for this container via the AWS console EC2 section - Will automate this soon.